Belgrave, Leicester: Sport

-Belgrave Road Cycle and Cricket Ground in Belgrave was a sports ground which hosted early matches of Leicester Fosse, who re-formed as Leicester City and Leicester Tigers.
-The ground was opened on 5 May 1880 by Edwyn Sherard Burnaby, the MP for Leicestershire North as a 10-acre site with mile long running and cycling tracks, cricket and football pitches and hosted Leicester Tigers first official game against Moseley on 23 October of that year.
+Belgrave Road Cycle and Cricket Ground on Belgrave Road was a sports ground which hosted early matches of Leicester Fosse, who re-formed as Leicester City, as well as Leicester Tigers.
+The ground was opened on 5 May 1880 by Edwyn Sherard Burnaby, the MP for Leicestershire North as a 10-acre site with mile long running and cycling tracks, cricket and football pitches and hosted Leicester Tigers’ first official game against Moseley on 23 October of that year.
 The Tigers moved from Belgrave in January 1881 before moving back for the 1882/83 season.
 Leicester Fosse, a forerunner of Leicester City played soccer at the ground for the 1887/88 season, their fourth, however only lasted one season before their outbidding for use of the ground by Leicester Tigers.
 In June 1881 it also hosted Leicestershire County Cricket Club against an All England XI.
-It opened in 1880 and closed in 1901 when houses, shops and part of the British United Shoe Machinery were built on the site.
+It closed in 1901 when houses, shops and part of the British United Shoe Machinery were built on the site.